shivansh1010/config/linux/readme.md

 ### install linux
 - change boot priority to bootable USB
-- boot to ubuntu live usb and verify correct setup of partitions
+- boot to ubuntu live usb and modify partitions as needed
 - install ubuntu with 12GB swap and 150GB root
 - continue with setup
-- verify that no new efi partition should be created
 - change grub settings as you like

 ___